Frequently Asked Questions

 If the content of an e-mail falls within a particular exclusion (e.g., employment-related, research-related, or teaching materials) the access and privacy provisions in FIPPA will not apply.
-However, there are various University policies that may apply, including: Policy 1.23, The University of Western Ontario Guidelines on Access to Information and Protection of Privacy, Policy 1.30, University Records and Archives Policy, and Policy 1.45, E-Mail, and faculty and staff should be aware of the requirements under these policies.
+However, there are various University policies that may apply, including: Policy 1.23, The University of Western Ontario Guidelines on Access to Information and Protection of Privacy, Policy 1.30, University Records and Archives Policy, and 1.13 Computing, Technology & Information Resources, and faculty and staff should be aware of the requirements under these policies.

 As with any other type of record, it depends on the nature of the information contained in the message.
 If the e-mail contains personal information, FIPPA requires that the information be retained for at least one year after its last use by the University unless the individual to whom the information relates agrees to a shorter period.

 The key point is that the personal information must have been used (i.e., acted upon or used to make a decision or evaluation), not just received.
 Also, the focus is on the personal information, not the e-mail.
 As long as personal information that has been used is retained somewhere for one year (e.g., copied to a network drive, printed and filed, etc), the e-mail itself need not be kept.